.

 Bio

 Heather Drayzen (b.
-1985, San Antonio, TX) is a painter recognized for her intimate, small-scale depictions of quiet domestic scenes, often portraying herself and her loved ones.
-She lives and works in Brooklyn, NY.
+1985, San Antonio, TX) is a painter known for her intimate, small-scale depictions of quiet domestic scenes, often portraying herself and her loved ones.
+She lives and works in Brooklyn, New York.

-Drayzen earned a BFA from the School of Visual Arts, New York, in 2007, and an MAT from the Rhode Island School of Design in 2008.
-Her second solo exhibition, Towards the Sun, opened at My Pet Ram, New York, in October 2025, following her debut solo show at the same gallery in May 2024.
-That year, she also participated in a two-person exhibition at The Middle Room Gallery in Los Angeles.
-In 2023, her work was featured in a two-person show at My Pet Ram and included on PLATFORM.
+Drayzen earned her BFA from the School of Visual Arts, New York, in 2007 and her MAT from the Rhode Island School of Design in 2008.
+Her second solo exhibition, Towards the Sun, opened at My Pet Ram, New York, in October 2025, following her debut solo exhibition at the gallery in May 2024.
+That same year, she participated in a two-person exhibition at The Middle Room Gallery in Los Angeles.
+In 2023, her work was featured in a two-person exhibition at My Pet Ram and was included on PLATFORM.

 Statement